Tush Push

 The Eagles first attempted the Tush Push in 2021 with Jalen Hurts as their quarterback.
 Since 2022, the Eagles have regularly executed the Tush Push with notable efficiency, making it a key part of their offensive strategy and contributing to their appearances in Super Bowl LVII and Super Bowl LIX, the latter of which they won.
-Other teams in the NFL and college football have tried to replicate the play to varying degrees of success.
+Other teams in the NFL such as the Buffalo Bills and in college football have tried to replicate the play with varying degrees of success.
+However, due to increased officiating scrutiny and defensive adjustments, the play was noted to decline in effectiveness by 2025.

-The play has drawn controversy, with some calling for it to be banned.
-Critics argue that it creates an unfair advantage, is difficult for referees to officiate, and poses safety risks.
-It has been compared to the flying wedge, a similar play banned for over a century due to causing numerous injuries.
+The Tush Push has drawn controversy, with fans, players, coaches, team executives and media pundits calling for it to be banned from the NFL.
+Critics argue that it causes difficulty for referees to officiate, poses safety risks, and gives the offense an unfair advantage while decreasing the sport’s watchability due to its high success rate.
+It has also been compared to the flying wedge, a similar play banned for over a century due to causing numerous injuries and fatalities.
 Supporters contend that it is legal, available to all teams, and should not be banned simply due to the Eagles' effectiveness running it.
+The play is currently banned in high school football.

 Background

 The appearance and design of the Tush Push has drawn comparisons to a scrum, a play often seen in Rugby union.

 The Tush Push is a variation of the quarterback sneak, which is a basic play in American football where the quarterback lines up directly behind the center, takes the snap, and immediately dives or pushes forward behind the offensive line, who simultaneously move forward.
 The play is designed to gain a short distance, usually to convert a 3rd or 4th down and inches, or to score near the goal line.
 In the case of the Tush Push, a player, usually the quarterback, is pushed from behind by one or two of his own teammates as he and the offensive line simultaneously drive forward after being lined up in tight formation.
-This pushing motion and the resulting formation has often been compared to several different rugby union forms of gameplay, such as the scrum, driving maul, and pick-and-go.
+This pushing motion and the resulting formation has often been compared to several different rugby union forms of gameplay, such as the ruck, scrum, driving maul, and pick-and-go.